shanteacontrols/OpenDeck/README.md

 ![](https://github.com/shanteacontrols/OpenDeck/wiki/img/boards.jpg)

-For more details on supported boards, check the dedicated [wiki page](https://github.com/shanteacontrols/OpenDeck/wiki/Connecting-components-to-OpenDeck).
+For more details on supported boards, check the [wiki page](https://github.com/shanteacontrols/OpenDeck/wiki).
 A page with [instructions on how to flash OpenDeck firmware](https://github.com/shanteacontrols/OpenDeck/wiki/Flashing-the-OpenDeck-firmware) to supported boards is also available.
 Support for custom boards can be easily added using [YAML descriptors](https://github.com/shanteacontrols/OpenDeck/wiki/Creating-custom-board-variant).

 ## Documentation